The Denial of Saint Peter (Hendrick ter Brugghen): Composition

-A painting in the Shipley Art Gallery in Gateshead, Tyne and Wear, England, attributed to Ter Brugghen, appropriates Dürer's composition directly and in reverse.
-This is again copied in another, nearly identical, painting by Ter Brugghen in the National Museum of Lublin, Poland.
+A painting in the Shipley Art Gallery in Gateshead, Tyne and Wear, England, attributed to ter Brugghen, appropriates Dürer's composition directly and in reverse.
+This is again copied in another, nearly identical, painting by ter Brugghen in the National Museum of Lublin, Poland.

-The soldier supporting himself on his hands, perhaps in the act of getting up, is similar to a semi-recumbent figure in the left foreground of Caravaggio's Martyrdom of Saint Matthew installed in the Contarelli Chapel, Rome in July 1600; early enough for Ter Brugghen to have known it during his sojourn in the Eternal City no later than 23 April 1607 when he is placed there by Utrecht records.
+The soldier supporting himself on his hands, perhaps in the act of getting up, is similar to a semi-recumbent figure in the left foreground of Caravaggio's The Martyrdom of Saint Matthew installed in the Contarelli Chapel, Rome in July 1600; early enough for ter Brugghen to have known it during his sojourn in the Eternal City no later than 23 April 1607 when he is placed there by Utrecht records.
 The second soldier, to the right, is taken from The Resurrection of Christ from Albrecht Dürer's Small Passion.